ASEAN Overview

 In 2012, the UK acceded to the Treaty of Amity and Cooperation (TAC).

-In November 2019, we opened the UK mission to ASEAN and welcomed the first UK Ambassador to ASEAN.
-The UK has Embassies or High Commissions in all ten ASEAN Member States.
+In November 2019, the UK opened its mission to ASEAN and appointed the first UK Ambassador to ASEAN.
+The UK has Embassies or High Commissions in all eleven ASEAN Member States.

 On 5 August 2021, the UK became an ASEAN Dialogue Partner, the first new Dialogue Partner in 25 years.

 In September 2021, the UK attended the first ASEAN Economic Ministers-UK Consultation, the first Ministerial meeting since becoming a Dialogue Partner.
-At this meeting, we agreed the ASEAN-UK Joint Ministerial Declaration on Future Economic Cooperation.
+At this meeting, the ASEAN-UK Joint Ministerial Declaration on Future Economic Cooperation was agreed.

 In July 2022, the UK hosted the first ASEAN-UK Senior Officials Meeting in London.

-On 4 August 2022, we agreed our first ASEAN/UK Plan of Action outlining our cooperation with ASEAN over the next 5 years across Political and Security, Economic and Socio-Cultural issues.
+On 4 August 2022, the first ASEAN/UK Plan of Action was agreed, outlining cooperation with ASEAN over the next 5 years across Political and Security, Economic, and Socio-Cultural issues.

-In September 2022 the UK attended the second ASEAN Economic Ministers UK Consultation.
+In September 2022, the UK attended the second ASEAN Economic Minister-UK Consultation.

-In June 2023 Brunei hosted the second ASEAN-UK Senior Officials Meeting in Brunei.
+In June 2023, Brunei hosted the second ASEAN-UK Senior Officials Meeting.

-In July 2023, the Foreign Secretary attended his first annual ASEAN-UK Post Ministerial Council in Jakarta.
+In July 2023, the UK Foreign Secretary attended the first annual ASEAN-UK Post Ministerial Council in Jakarta.